-If you are temporarily unable to provide work to your employees or, when work is available, you fail to call them in, you are obliged to pay them their wages nonetheless.
-It is possible to exclude this obligation, but only temporarily.
+If you are temporarily unable to provide your employees with or if you do not let them know when there is work, you must still pay them their wages.
+In some situations it is possible to exclude this obligation, but only temporarily.

 Obligation to pay

 You are obliged to pay your employee(s) if:

 - there is less work and this is at your account and risk, for example, when an order has been cancelled.

 - there is enough work, but you fail to call in your on-call employees